giosava94/auth-templates/README.md

 How can we develop a good authentication flow for our web applications?
 How can we limit users operations through a safe authorization system?

-In this example project we will show some authentication and authorization examples, Examples differs based on the communication type establish between the web client and the web server.
+In this example project we will show some authentication and authorization examples.
+Examples differs based on the communication type establish between the web client and the web server.

 In this project we will use a REACT web client and a PYTHON (Flask) web server.
 A set of docker containers is given in order to simplify the project execution but they are not mandatory.